kiuwan/java-api-client/README.md

   - Get files (with metric values and defects) from your application.
   - Get all defects from your application indicating the analysis code.
   - Get files (with metric values and defects) from your application indicating the analysis code.
+  - Get metrics from your application indicating the analysis code.
   - Get the differences of defects between two analysis.
   - Create new applications.
   - Create new users in your account.